The Best Lenses for the Nikon D750

 #3: The Sigma 50mm F1.4 ART

-As far as 50mm lenses go, Sigma is really kicking Nikon’s but currently.
+As far as 50mm lenses go, Sigma is giving Nikon a run for their money.
 Compared to Nikon’s 50mm f/1.4, Sigma’s is far more expensive and is a lot heavier and bigger too.
-I mean, this thing really is enormous for a 50mm lens.
+I mean, this thing really is big for a 50mm lens.

 But what makes up for it is its stunning image quality, which is what made me include it as one of the best lenses for the Nikon D750.